The 19 countries that use the euro must work together to maintain growth and stability.

 The euro (EUR, €) is a common currency shared by 19 European Union (EU) member states.
-Introduced in 1999, over 337.5 million EU citizens now use the euro and it is the second most traded currency in the world.
-Not all EU member states use the euro as their official currencies, with the United Kingdom and Denmark employing opt-out clauses that exempt them from participation.
+Introduced in 1999, over 337.5 million EU citizens now use the euro, and it’s the second most traded currency in the world.
+Not all EU member states use the euro as their official currency, with the United Kingdom and Denmark opting out.

 Save money on your personal or business international money transfer today.
 Fill in the form and you’ll be contacted by a foreign exchange expert to have an obligation-free discussion about your options.

 With over 17 years of foreign exchange expertise and over $100 billion transferred, OFX can help with all your currency exchange needs, including:

 - Risk management

 Member’s of the EU that have adopted the euro include Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia and Spain.
 There are four other European nations that use the euro, as do overseas territories of EU members.

 The European Central Bank (ECB), along with euro nation central banks, hold responsibility for eurozone’s monetary policy making the Eurosystem.
 Individual national authorities have control over structural and fiscal policies, but they need to work together to maintain stability and growth of the euro.
 The Stability and Growth pact contains rules regarding fiscal discipline, and is important to the economic success.

 When the euro was first introduced, conversions between currencies of participating countries to the euro relied on a triangulation process.
 The value of the euro in terms of exchange rates of the currencies entering the euro is pictured below.